 Downton Abbey, the award-winning BBC / Carnival / Masterpiece television series from Julian Fellowes, spanned 12 years of gripping drama centered on a great English estate on the cusp of a vanishing way of life.
 The series followed the Granthams and their family of servants through sweeping change, scandals, love, ambition, heartbreak, and hope.

-The Kinne Trio (Marguerite Richardson, violin – Shannon Lockwood, cello – Scott Watkins, piano) is the Faculty Ensemble-in-Residence at Jacksonville University in Jacksonville, Florida.
+The Kinne Trio (Marguerite Richardson, violin – Shannon Lockwood, cello – Scott Watkins, piano) was recently named top prize winner for chamber music in the Euterpe International Music Awards held in Berlin, and is the Faculty Ensemble-in-Residence at Jacksonville University in Jacksonville, Florida.

 Credits: Trio photo by Anna Marie Bolet Photography; individual artist photos by Jesse Brantmann; sound engineering and mastering by Jason Perry